markbattistella/FormLogger/README.md

 ## Configuration

-You can customise how form submissions are routed to GitHub repositories using the `RepositoryResolver`.
+You can customise how form submissions are routed to repositories using the `RepositoryResolver`.

 This modular setup ensures you can scale your feedback system as your project grows - from a single inbox to a fully segmented triage workflow.